agmukesh/Cloud-Deployment/README.md

  Docker
  Containers are isolated environments that package applications and their dependencies.
 Each container runs as an isolated process on the host operating system.
  Docker is an open-source platform that enables developers to automate the deployment and management of applications inside lightweight, isolated containers.

  IBM Cloud

  IBM Cloud is a cloud computing platform and suite of cloud-based services offered by IBM.
 It provides a range of infrastructure, platform, and software services to support the development, deployment, and management of various types of applications and workloads in the cloud.

  IBM Code Engine
  IBM Cloud Code Engine is a serverless compute platform provided by IBM Cloud.
-It allows developers to deploy and run containerized applications without the need to manage the underlying infrastructure.
-Abstracting away the complexities of server provisioning, scaling, and maintenance, enabling developers to focus on writing code and building applications.
+It allows developers to deploy and run containerized applications without managing the underlying infrastructure.
+Abstracting away the complexities of server provisioning, scaling, and maintenance enables developers to focus on writing code and building applications.

  Working with files in Cloud IDE
  If you are new to Cloud IDE, this section will show you how to create and edit files, which are part of your project, in Cloud IDE.
- To view your files and directories inside Cloud IDE, click on this files icon to reveal it.
+ To view your files and directories inside Cloud IDE, click on the files icon to reveal it.
- If you have cloned (using git clone command) boilerplate/starting code, then it will look like below:
+ If you have cloned (using git clone command) the boilerplate/starting code, then it will look like below:
-Otherwise a blank project looks like this:
+Otherwise, a blank project looks like this:

  Create a new file
  You can right-click and select the New File option to create a file in your project.
  You can also choose File -> New File to do the same.
  It will then prompt you to enter name of this new file.
 In the example below, we are creating sample.html.
 Clicking on the file name sample.html in the directory structure will open the file on the right pane.
 You can create all different types of files; for example
  FILE_NAME.js for JavaScript file.
- In the example, we just pasted some basic html code and then saved the file.
+ In the example, we just pasted some basic HTML code and then saved the file.
  And saving it by:
  Going in the menu.
- Press 㭤 + S on Mac or CTRL + S on Windows.
+ Press CTRL + S on Windows.
- Or it can Autosave it for you too.
+ Or it can autosave it for you, too.

 Verify the environment and command line tools
- 1. Open a terminal window by using the menu in the editor: Terminal > New Terminal.
+ 1. Open a terminal window using the editor's menu: Terminal > New Terminal.
- Note:If the terminal is already opened, please skip this step.
+ Note: If the terminal is already open, please skip this step.
- 2. Verify that docker CLI is installed. docker --version
+ 2. Verify that Docker CLI is installed. docker --version
  You should see the following output, although the version may be different:
- 3. Verify that ibmcloud CLI is installed. ibmcloud version
+ 3. Verify that the IBM Cloud CLI is installed. ibmcloud version